ericelliott/credential/README.md

 Fortify your user's passwords against rainbow table and brute force attacks using Node's built in crypto functions.

-Employs cryptographically secure, password unique salts to prevent rainbow table attacks.
+Employs cryptographically secure, per password salts to prevent rainbow table attacks.

 Key stretching is used to make brute force attacks impractical.